grz0zrg/fas/README.md

 Specific type of synthesis which use a canvas-mapped bank of formant filters, each activated formant filters use an user-defined channel as source.
 It can be used to mimic speech.

 It is similar to bandpass mode with a different algorithm.

+WARNING : This may be hot with some frequencies.

 #### RGBA interpretation